How Do I Play a Video Frame by Frame and Comment Relevant Stills?

 Reading time: 3 min

 Dear friends, welcome to the weekly appointment with the “How do I do this?” series!
-Playing a video frame-by-frame is an essential yet invaluable feature for video forensics.
+Playing a video frame by frame is an essential yet invaluable feature for video forensics.
 And when you spot something interesting, you’ll want to save that position and possibly add comments to relevant stills.
-We’ll see how all of this can be done with Amped Replay in a moment.
+We’ll see how this can be done with Amped Replay.
 Keep reading!

 Long story short: in Amped Replay, press “J” to move back by one frame and “K” to move forward.
 Press “M” to bookmark a frame, and press it again to add a comment to the bookmark.